Security Principles and Compliance Specifics Governing tiCrypt

 THE DEFINITION OF PUBLIC KEY CRYPTOGRAPHY

-Public key cryptography uses two keys per user: a public key known to everyone, and a private key is known only to the particular user.
+Public key cryptography uses two keys per user: a public key known to everyone and a private key known only to the particular user.
 For example, if user Tom wants to share a message with Jim, he uses Jim's public key to encrypt the message and send it securely.
 Decrypting the message requires knowledge of the private key, which only Jim has, making him the only user able to read the message.
 Until 1977, such public-private key schemes were believed to be impossible.
 Such cryptographic systems were introduced through the pioneering work of Rivest, Shamir, and Adleman.
 Mathematically, a public key cryptosystem needs a core problem that is easy to solve in one direction but hard in the other.
-In the case of RSA, multiplying primes is relatively easy but factoring a product of large primes is very hard.
+In the case of RSA, multiplying primes is relatively easy, but factoring a product of large primes is very hard.
 The public key is a fixed exponent and the product of the primes .
 The private key is and .The public and private keys are opposites of each other: messages encrypted with one have to be decrypted with the other.
 Specifically, for a message, mod is the encrypted message; it can be decrypted by performing mod mod .
 Conversely, mod is a digital signature that can be verified by performing mod mod .

-Beyond the mathematical details, two rules need to be remembered when using any public key system.
+Beyond the mathematical details, two rules must be remembered when using any public key system.
 When data is first encrypted with the public key and decrypted with the private key, we call it process encryption.
 When data is first encrypted with the private key but decrypted with the public key, we call the process digital signature. tiCrypt uses both mechanisms to achieve secrecy and authentication.

 USING PUBLIC KEY ENCRYPTION